nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 ### List All Items: `list`
-List all items in the inventory.
+List all items in the inventory. `list` disregards all arguments after it.

+e.g. `list foo` will behave the same as `list`.

 Format: `list`